Police detain 400 "Blockupy" activists in Frankfurt

 Police sealed off Deutsche Bank's headquarters.
 Germany's biggest bank said its business was unaffected.

-The ECB is at the center of the policy response to the crisis and has faced calls from politicians, investors and protesters to do more.
+The ECB is at the centre of the policy response to the crisis and has faced calls from politicians, investors and protesters to do more.

-The central bank says it has already headed off a major credit crunch with unprecedented funding operations in December and February that unleashed over 1 trillion euros ($1.3 trillion) into the financial system.
+The central bank says it has already headed off a major credit crunch with unprecedented funding operations in December and February that unleashed over 1 trillion euros (822 billion pounds) into the financial system.

 It is pressing governments to act.